kero13ro/chrome-pdf-ai/PRIVACY_POLICY.md

 - **User Preferences**: Stored locally to remember your settings between sessions
 - **PDF Data**: Temporarily stored to facilitate upload to your chosen AI platform
+- **YouTube Transcript Data**: Temporarily stored to facilitate upload to your chosen AI platform

 ## Third-Party Services

-When you use this Extension, PDF files are sent to the AI platform you choose:
+When you use this Extension, PDF files and YouTube transcripts are sent to the AI platform you choose:

 - **Claude AI** (https://claude.ai) - Operated by Anthropic
 - **ChatGPT** (https://chatgpt.com) - Operated by OpenAI